Contact Us Directly

 We're amazingly responsive!
 We strive to reply in under 24 hours.

-SoundSource makes it possible to apply third-party Audio Unit plugins to any audio on your Mac.
+SoundSource makes it easy to apply third-party Audio Unit plugins to any audio on your Mac.
 This is discussed in depth on the “Audio Effects” page of the SoundSource manual, found within SoundSource.

-Unfortunately, in MacOS 10.15 (Catalina), third-party Audio Units may fail to work as you expect.
+On MacOS 10.15 (Catalina) and higher, third-party Audio Units might fail to work as you expect.
 A change made by Apple means that all software must be “notarized” by their security systems.
-Non-notarized software is entirely prevented from running on Catalina.
+Non-notarized software is entirely prevented from running on MacOS, starting with Catalina.

-This change means many older third-party Audio Unit plugins will not work at all on Catalina.
-This issue will occur in any modern Audio Unit host, including SoundSource, as well as Apple's own GarageBand and many others.
+This change means many older third-party Audio Unit plugins will fail to work as expected.
+This issue will occur in any modern Audio Unit host, including SoundSource, Apple's own GarageBand, and many others.
 When attempting to use third-party Audio Units, you may encounter non-functional plugins, error messages, or other undesirable behaviors.

-To get their software working on Catalina, developers of third-party Audio Unit plugins need to issue updates.
-Once the software is properly updated, the plugins will again work as expected on Catalina.
+To get their software working on recent versions of MacOS, developers of third-party Audio Unit plugins must issue updates.
+Once the software is properly updated, the plugins will again work as expected.
 You should be sure you've got the latest versions for all your Audio Units.

-If you have a third-party Audio Unit which does not work on Catalina, you should check with the developer to see if they have an update, and to request one if they don't.
+If you have a third-party Audio Unit which does not work on Catalina or higher, you should check with the developer to see if they have an update, and to request one if they don't.

-If you've previously used third-party Audio Units in SoundSource on MacOS 10.14 or lower, the application will disable those third party plugins when it's first run on MacOS 10.15.
+If you've previously used third-party Audio Units in SoundSource on MacOS 10.14 or lower, the application will disable those third party plugins when it's first run on MacOS 10.15 or higher.
 This is done to avoid you being overwhelmed with error messages from MacOS.

 You can attempt to re-enable plugins one at a time, by toggling them to the “On” state.
 It's possible some of your plugins have already been updated, and will work as expected when you turn them back on.
 If you attempt to activate a plugin which is not properly notarized, MacOS will issue an error, similar to the following:

-As mentioned above, the long-term solution is for each plugin developer to issue properly notarized updates to their plugins.
+As mentioned, the long-term solution is for each plugin developer to issue properly notarized updates to their plugins.
 If you see an error like the one above, contact the plugin developer for an update.
-Once a plugin is updated, you'll be able to toggle it back on to have it work as you expect.
+Once a plugin is updated, you'll be able to toggle it back on to have it work as you expect.← SoundSource Support